World trade without rules? US shuts down WTO appeals court

 Zhang Xiangchen, China’s ambassador to the WTO, said in a statement that he was marking the occasion by wearing the black tie his wife had given him for funerals.
 Letting the “lights go out’’ at the appellate body, at least temporarily, Zhang said, is delivering what is “no doubt the most severe blow to the multilateral trading system since its establishment.’’

-The EU's WTO ambassador, Joao Aguiar Machado, said in a statement, “The very idea of a rules based multilateral trading system is at statement.
-The EU “will not support, and will not condone, a system slipping into power-based economic relationships.’’
+The EU's WTO ambassador, Joao Aguiar Machado, said in a statement, “The very idea of a rules based multilateral trading system is at stake.''
+The EU, he said, “will not support, and will not condone, a system slipping into power-based economic relationships.’’

 The EU and other countries have been working to set up an ersatz appellate body — including some former members of the existing appeals panel — to arbitrate future trade disputes.
 But that's just a stopgap.
 And it is uncertain how many countries might join in.